Inferno-P/aws-prep/README.md

     - ``root user`` used too execute bootstraping script.

 ### EC2 Pricing :receipt:
+Questions : "Which type of instance is the best given the nature of workloads?"

 1. On-Demand Instance (OD)
 	-	__Pay for what you use.__ _Linux/Windows - pay per second, after 1st min.
 Other OSs - billing per hour._
 	-	Highest Cost, but no upfront payment.